 MS in Applied Economics

 Economic analysis is no longer relegated to academicians and a small number of PhD-trained specialists.
-Instead, economics has become an increasingly ubiquitous and rapidly changing line of inquiry that requires people who are skilled in analyzing and interpreting economic data, and then using it to effect decisions about national and global markets and policy involving everything from health care to fiscal policy, from foreign aid to the environment, and from financial risk to real risk.
+Instead, economics has become an increasingly ubiquitous and rapidly changing line of inquiry that requires people with the specialized skills to analyze and interpret economic data, and the ability to make decisions about national and global markets and policy.
+Such skills are a vital part of everything from health care to fiscal policy, from foreign aid to the environment, and from financial risk to real risk.

-The Master of Science in Applied Economics develops skills in economic reasoning and in constructing and estimating economic models through the use of econometrics and other quantitative techniques.
+The Master of Science in Applied Economics program develops skills in economic reasoning and in constructing and estimating economic models through the use of econometrics and other quantitative techniques.
 This is accomplished by a rigorous and demanding curriculum and a talented and dedicated staff of instructors.
-This is a 10-course degree program, with classes offered in the evenings at the Washington, DC Center of the Johns Hopkins University (near Dupont Circle) and online.
-The degree can be pursued at a part-time or a full-time pace, on-site or online, or in both modes.
-All undergraduate majors are welcome.
+The program comprises 10 courses, with classes offered at the Johns Hopkins Bloomberg Center at 555 Pennsylvania Avenue NW in Washington, D.C., and online.

 - One semester of introductory microeconomics, passed with at least a B